Rose Prince (writer)

-Rose Prince (born 4 December 1962) is a food writer, author, cook and activist.
-Her writing career started in her mid thirties, after she worked as a chef and the cook in the Notting Hill specialist bookshop, Books for Cooks.
-She worked there with Clarissa Dixon Wright.
+Rose Prince (born 4 December 1962) is a British food writer, author, cook and activist.
 She was the in-house cook at The Spectator magazine for seven years.

 Career

+Her writing career started in her mid thirties, after she worked as a chef and the cook in the Notting Hill specialist bookshop, Books for Cooks (where she worked with Clarissa Dixon Wright).

 She has a weekly column in The Daily Telegraph.
 Her columns are widely syndicated.
 She also has a monthly column in the Catholic weekly, The Tablet (although herself an Anglican she is married to a Catholic).
 She is a prolific writer and contributes to The Daily Mail, The Spectator, The Times, and Sunday Telegraph.
 For three years she had a column on The Daily Express.
-In 2000 she produced a two-part biopic about the food writer Elizabeth David for British broadcaster Channel 4, which also aired in Australia.
+In 2000, she produced a two-part biopic about the food writer Elizabeth David for British broadcaster Channel 4, which also aired in Australia.

 She contributes regularly to BBC Radio 4's The Food Programme and was a judge for its Food and Farming Awards in 2009.
 She was a member of the House of Lords Committee of Inquiry into the meat industry in 2000.
 She was the winner of a Glenfiddich Food and Drink Award in 2001 and in 2009 was named by Vogue magazine as one of the most inspirational women in Britain.

-In 2011 she launched the Pocket Bakery with her children Jack and Lara (then 8 and 11 years old), a community bakery run in her Battersea kitchen making slow fermentation (sourdough) breads for the neighbourhood.
+In 2011, she launched the Pocket Bakery with her children Jack and Lara (then 8 and 11 years old), a community bakery run in her Battersea kitchen making slow fermentation (sourdough) breads for the neighbourhood.
 In 2012 the bakery transferred its weekly pop-up to the Doodle Bar in Battersea, providing pastries and bread for locals.
 A non-profit business, the children received pocket money as an income and other young workers were invited to take part with paid training in enterprise and baking skills.

 Personal life

-She is married to Dominic Prince, a fellow journalist and sometime amateur jockey.
+She is married to Dominic Prince, a fellow journalist and amateur jockey.
 They have two children, Jack and Lara.